hl7au/au-fhir-base/pages/_includes/au-practitionerrole-summary.md

 Australian Practitioner Role

+1. Base: Practitioner in a Role (as PractitionerRole)
-1. Optional Provider Number
+1. Optional Provider Number (as Identifier)
+1. Optional Practitioner at Organization Number (as Identifier)
+1. Optional Practitioner Specialties (as CodeableConcept)
-1. Location reference restricted to maximum of one
+1. Optional Location (as Reference)